Categories of objectives

 - At the end of the learning session, 90% of the people who attended will be able to identify at least two risk factors for catching malaria.

 - To increase the number of women who attend antenatal care visits from 21% to 45% within six months in Koticha community?

 - At the end of this year six out of ten households should own mosquito nets.

 - To reduce the number of cases of malaria in my village from 15 to 5 cases within six months.

 Answer 1 is a learning objective.
 2 is a behavioural objective.
 3 is a resource objective.
 4 is a health objective.

 Now try this out for yourself.
 Write an example of one behavioural objective and one learning objective for your health education activities on HIV/AIDS.

-A behavioural objective might be something like: 'To increase the number of couples who use condoms in my kebele from 20% to 40% over the next two years.'
-A learning objective could be: '70% of the people who attend the health education session in my kebele will be able to identify three ways of HIV/AIDS transmission.'
+A behavioural objective might be something like: 'To increase the number of couples who use condoms in my community from 20% to 40% over the next two years.'
+A learning objective could be: '70% of the people who attend the health education session in my community will be able to identify three ways of HIV/AIDS transmission.'